 Pharmacologic superiority of non-steroidal mineralocorticoid blockers has been demonstrated.
-Yet again, clinical trials of Finerenone solely focus on conditions for which far more solutions are available than for primary aldosteronism.
+Yet, clinical trials of Finerenone solely focused on conditions for which far more solutions are available than for primary aldosteronism.

-If you or someone you know has long-standing and/or hard to control hypertension, we invite you to sign the Foundation’s Open Letter to help create the paradigm shift needed to improve treatment of primary aldosteronism.
+If you or someone you know has long-standing and/or hard to control hypertension, we invite you to sign the Foundation’s Open Letter to help create the paradigm shift needed to advance standards of care for patients with PA.